-1. Module code: B19TVB01E
+1. Module code: B20TVB01E

 2. Title: TOURISM GEOGRAPHY

 3. Credit points: 7

-4. Start term: Autumn
+4. Start term: Fall

-5. Module leader: 1 1010011111
+5. Module leader: János CSAPÓ, Dr.

-János Csapó, Dr.

-6. 7.
-Accredited by:

-1. Module restrictions:
+6. Module restrictions:

 Pre-requisite

-Programme restrictions BSc in Tourism and Catering
+Programme BSc in Tourism and Catering

+restrictions

 Level restrictions 6

 Other restrictions or none

 requirements

-8. Aims:

 The aim of the subject is to let students know the basic concepts and the system of the geography of tourism.
 Students must be able to recognise the role of geographical factors in tourism and must be aware of the analysis methods of regional tourism geography.
 They should also be able to analyse trends and processes in international and domestic tourism.

-9. Learning outcomes: Participants of the course are able to critically analyse the regional tourism trends and can also recommend complex solutions.
+Participants of the course are able to critically analyse the regional tourism trends and can also recommend complex solutions.
 Having completed the course, students know theoretical and practical skills related to tourism geography and are able to apply geographical approach in tourism development.
 Students are able to integrate and use in practice the pieces on information related to the subject.
 They are able to recognise market changes, adapt to that and make relevant decisions.

 Students are able to realistically assess the tourism supply of a destination and can make recommendations for the creation of tourism development strategy.
 They become sensitive to problems, proactive, and have an environment conscious and practice-oriented attitude.

-10. Syllabus:

 Lectures:

-1. An introduction to tour rism geography
+- 1. An introduction to tourism geography

-- 2. General spatial trends of international tourism - 3.
-Tourism geography of the British Isles (Ireland United Kingdom) - 4.
-Tourism geography of the BENELUX states - 5.
-Tourism geography of France - 6.
-Tourism geography of Northern Europe - 7.
-Tourism geography of Germany and the Alpine countries (Austria, Switzerland) - 8.
-Tourism geography of the Iberian Peninsula (Spain and Portugal) - 9.
-Tourism geography of Italy and Greece - 10.
-Tourism geography of Central Europe - 11.
-Tourism geography of America - 12.
-Tourism geography of Asia and the Pacific region - 13.
-Tourism geography of Africa and Australia
+- 2. General spatial trends of international tourism

+- 3. Tourism geography of the British Isles (Ireland United Kingdom)

+- 4. Tourism geography of the BENELUX states

+- 5. Tourism geography of France

+- 6. Tourism geography of Northern Europe

+- 7. Tourism geography of Germany and the Alpine countries (Austria, Switzerland)

+- 8. Tourism geography of the Iberian Peninsula (Spain and Portugal)

+- 9. Tourism geography of Italy and Greece

+- 10. Tourism geography of Central Europe

+- 11. Tourism geography of America

+- 12. Tourism geography of Asia and the Pacific region

+- 13. Tourism geography of Africa and Australia